department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/index.md

    description: Find out what will happen to help you prepare for this day.
  - url: /burials-and-memorials/find-a-cemetery
    title: Find a Cemetery or Gravesite
-   description: Find where a Veteran or family member is buried in a national, state, military, or Department of the Interior cemetery.
+   description: Find where a Veteran or family member is buried in a national, state, tribal, military, or Department of the      Interior cemetery.
 ---

 We can help Veterans and family members plan a burial or memorial service.
 Find out how to get burial benefits.